krzemienski/awesome-from-stars/README.md

 * [swc-project/swc](https://github.com/swc-project/swc): Rust-based platform for the Web
 * [swc-project/swc-playground](https://github.com/swc-project/swc-playground): The SWC playground.
 * [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent): SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
-* [EliverLara/Sweet](https://github.com/EliverLara/Sweet): Light and dark theme with neon vibes for GNOME
+* [EliverLara/Sweet](https://github.com/EliverLara/Sweet): A beautiful theme with neon vibes for GNOME
 * [fbdesignpro/sweetviz](https://github.com/fbdesignpro/sweetviz): Visualize and compare datasets, target values and associations, with one line of code.
 * [agens-no/swiff](https://github.com/agens-no/swiff): Human readable time diffs on lines of output when running e.g. build commands like fastlane
 * [openstack/swift](https://github.com/openstack/swift): OpenStack Storage (Swift).
 Mirror of code maintained at opendev.org.